BizInk/bizpress-client/readme.txt

 = Next =
 * Added Support for uses to hide & edit Bizpress Content
+* Flexable iFrame video embeds

+= 1.6.9 =
+* Remove Bizink Login Admin Message

+= 1.6.8 =
+* Fixes an issue with some videos not showing

 = 1.6.7 =
 * Fixed an issue with the Sage Resources title not displaing